kirandash/npm/readme.md

 npm install babel-preset-env --save-dev

 ### 6. Package Number Syntax in package.json
-14.6.3 = Major release.Minor release.Patch release
+14.6.3 = Major release.Minor release.Patch release - Always install 14.6.3 exactly - no different version
 On npm install
 Caret: ^14.6.3 = ^14.x.x = Install All minor releases and patches only - Strictly Never goes to 15.0.0 - If available it will install 14.7.0 or 14.6.4 but never 15.0.0
 Tilda: ~14.6.3 = ~14.6.x = Install latest patches only - Strictyl never goes to 14.7 - If available it will install 14.6.4 but never 14.7